alizufan/learn-oop-java/README.md

 - Annotations
 - Reflections

-Next is to learn Java Classes, Generic, and Collection.
+Next up, I'll be diving into Java Classes, Generics, and Collections.

-Thank you!
+Thank you for joining me on this Java OOP journey! 🌟